knmnyn/cs3244-2210/_pages/about.md

 ## Class Structure

+While we will not require any proof of your inability to attend physically to attend class online, as with current NUS policy, you are strongly encouraged to come to class physically on the days of lecture and tutorial.

 This class is a synchronous hybrid class, a variant of a blended class.
 You'll need to be synchronously present in the lecture (either in the lecture theatre or online in Zoom) to participate for class participation marks.
 It is highly encouraged that you come to class physically, as also encouraged by the current university policy.
+Attendance in person and online will be recorded.

 **Important**: Do ensure that you have the lecture times free in your schedule, as the class is synchronous.
 There will no be alternate exam arrangements.